nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 Provider systems SHALL return an [OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.

-For example the:
+For example:

-- Logical identifier of the resource is not valid/can't be found on the server.
+- Where a Logical identifier of the resource is not valid/can't be found on the server, a 404 HTTP Status code would be returned with the relevent OperationOutcome resource.
+- Where insufficient data about an appointment is present in the provider system to populate an appointment resource which validates to the `GPConnect-Appointment-1` profile, an 500 HTTP Status code should be returned, together with the appropriate OperationOutcome resource providing diagnostic detail.

 Refer to [Development - FHIR API Guidance - Error Handling](development_fhir_error_handling_guidance.html) for details of error codes.